alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 ## Profitability Analysis by Customer Segment

-To calculate average night revenue per unit capacity, we have obtained the cost per night for each reservation and divided that by the amount of space capacity (beds) in the reservation.
-Then depending which group we are taking a look at, we take the corresponding average of the night cost per unit capacity.
-This is done for reservations that have not been cancelled, as these are realized into revenue.
+To calculate average night revenue per unit capacity, we first determine the cost per night for each reservation and divid that by the amount of space capacity (beds) in the reservation.
+Then, depending on the group being analyzed, we caclulate the corresponding average of the night cost per unit capacity.
+This excludes cancelled reservations, as these are not converted into revenue.

 $$ \text{average night cost per unit capacity} = \frac{1}{n} \sum^n \left( \frac{\text{reservation cost}}{\text{number of nights}} \times \frac{1}{\text{space capacity}} \right) $$